mhus/mhus-docker/mhus-build/readme.md

 If you execute the scripts give the maven goals as parameters, e.g. 'mhus-lib install'.

 The script will compile only once until the source is changed.
-If you need to compile a single project or all again use the command deploy-retry [repo].
-With deploy-status you can check the status of the existing repositories.
+If you need to compile a single project or all again use the command build-retry [repo].
+With build-status you can check the status of the existing repositories.

-With 'deploy-status' you see also environment variable values.
-With the values you can control the deployment.
+With 'build-status' you see also environment variable values.
+With the values you can control the buildment.

 If you want to clean all 'mhus-sop' repositories execute:

 ```
-deploy-retry
+build-retry
 mhus-sop clean
 ```

 If you get an error from maven and the execution stops you should set

 ```
-export DEPLOY_MAVEN_NOT_QUIT=1
+export BUILD_MAVEN_NOT_QUIT=1
-deploy-retry
+build-retry
 mhus-sop clean
 ```